 Everything east of I24 is considered part of this historic section of Nashville.
-East Nashville is home to a thriving art scene and plenty of local eateries and hip bars such as Chopper and Pearl Diver.
-With new condos, traditional cottage style single-family homes, and everything in between, it’s home to both young professionals and families alike.
-It’s known for its lovable and wacky character (there’s an annual art festival dedicated to the tomato) and has everything a Nashville resident could want.
+East Nashville is home to a thriving art scene.
+You’ll find plenty of local eateries and hip bars such as Chopper and Pearl Diver.
+With new condos, traditional bungalow-style single-family homes and everything in between, it’s home to both young professionals and families alike.
+The neighborhood is known for its lovable and wacky character.
+There’s an annual art festival dedicated to the tomato.
+Truly, East Nashville has everything a Nashville resident could want.

 Considered one of the oldest areas of Nashville, Germantown boasts an eclectic vibe that’s still mild enough to close down by 10 pm.
-It’s most well known for German-themed restaurants and festivals (and yes, there’s a decent Oktoberfest), but it’s also a walkable area with boutiques and a few art galleries.
-It’s close to the central Nashville Farmer’s Market and the Bicentennial Mall green space and offers single-family homes, condos, and even a few high-rises.
+It’s best known for German-themed restaurants and festivals.
+And yes, there’s a decent Oktoberfest.
+But it’s also a walkable area with boutiques and a few art galleries.
+It’s close to the central Nashville Farmers’ Market and the Bicentennial Mall green space.
+It offers single-family homes, condos and even a few high-rises.
 Germantown is also home to Monells, a staple of the Nashville restaurant scene.
 Guests dine on Southern fare in a family-style table setting.

 Other Notable Neighborhoods

-Nashville is home to quite a few different areas, so check out a variety if you can before making your official move.
+Nashville is home to quite a few different areas.
+Check out a variety if you can before making your official move to Nashville.

-- Green Hills – A classic neighborhood with lots of space, single-family homes.
+- Green Hills – Green Hills is a classic neighborhood with lots of space and single-family homes.
 It is in proximity to the Mall at Green Hills and David Lipscomb.
 It has a K-12 private school and four-year private university.

 - Charlotte Park – Sandwiched between downtown and Bellevue, this area is home to quite a few retirees and families.
 It’s experiencing a renaissance and could have more affordable homes or apartments (for the moment).

-- Elliston Place – A sliver of space west of downtown and adjacent to Centennial Park, this area is known for rock and roll with plenty of small venues like Exit/In and The End.
+- Elliston Place – A sliver of space west of downtown and adjacent to Centennial Park, this area is known for rock and roll.
+It has plenty of small venues like Exit/In and The End.